breakdowns/slam-mirrorbot/README.md

 - `STATUS_LIMIT`: Status limit with buttons (**NOTE**: Recommend limit status to `4` tasks max).
 - `IS_VPS`: (Only for VPS) Don't set this to `True` even if you are using VPS, unless facing error with web server.
 Also go to start.sh and replace `$PORT` by `80` or any port you want to use.
 - `SERVER_PORT`: (Only if IS_VPS is `True`) Base URL Port
 - `BASE_URL_OF_BOT`: (Required for Heroku to avoid sleep) Valid BASE URL of where the bot is deploy.
 Ip/domain of your bot like `http://myip` or if you have chosen other port then `80` then `http://myip:port`, for Heroku fill `https://yourappname.herokuapp.com` (**NOTE**: No slash at the end), still got idling?
-You can use http://cron-job.org to ping you Heroku app.
+You can use http://cron-job.org to ping your Heroku app.
 - `SHORTENER_API`: Fill your Shortener api key if you are using Shortener.
 - `SHORTENER`: if you want to use Shortener in Gdrive and index link, fill Shortener url here.
 Examples:
 ```